 This fun salt crystal rainbow science activity shows how salt crystals form with a fun St. Patrick’s Day science twist!

-What you’ll need to make salt crystal rainbows:
+What you need to make your own crystals:

 If you buy using these links, I will earn a comission on the sale.